MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 <!--- TBD: Azure CLI  az repos policy merge-strategy create and az repos policy merge-strategy update -->

-Maintain a consistent branch history by enforcing a merge strategy when a pull request completes.
-Azure Repos has multiple merge strategies, and by default, all of them are allowed.
+Azure Repos has several merge strategies, and by default, all of them are allowed.
+You can maintain a consistent branch history by enforcing a merge strategy for PR completion.

-Select **Limit merge types** to pick which ones you'll allow in your repo.
+Set **Limit merge types** to **On** to limit which merge types to allow in your repo.

 :::image type="content" source="media/branch-policies/limit-merge-types-2020.png" alt-text="Limit merge types":::

-- **Basic merge (no fast-forward)** - creates a merge commit in the target whose parents are the target and source branches.
+- **Basic merge (no fast-forward)** creates a merge commit in the target whose parents are the target and source branches.
-- **Squash merge** - creates a linear history with a single commit in the target branch with the changes from the source branch.
-[Learn more about squash merging](merging-with-squash.md) and how it affects your branch history.
+- **Squash merge** creates a linear history with a single commit in the target branch with the changes from the source branch.
+[Learn more about squash merging](merging-with-squash.md) and how it affects branch history.
-- **Rebase and fast-forward** - creates a linear history by replaying source commits onto the target branch with no merge commit.
+- **Rebase and fast-forward** creates a linear history by replaying source commits onto the target branch with no merge commit.
-- **Rebase with merge commit** - replays the source commits onto the target and still creates a merge commit.
+- **Rebase with merge commit** replays the source commits onto the target and also creates a merge commit.

 <a name="build"></a>
 <a name="require-the-pull-request-to-build"></a>